LAST UPDATED: APRIL 3, 2020

-On April 3, 2020 the U.S. Department of Transportation clarified its rules regarding airfare refunds.
-Refunds are now owed to any consumer if a flight is cancelled, or if a significant schedule change occurs and the traveler chooses to not accept the alternative offerred by the carrier.
+On April 3, 2020, the U.S. Department of Transportation clarified its rules regarding airfare refunds.
+Refunds are owed to any consumer if a flight is canceled or if a significant schedule change occurs and the traveler chooses not to accept the alternative offerred by the carrier.
 "The obligation of airlines to provide refunds, including the ticket price and any optional fee charged for services a passenger is unable to use, does not cease when the flight disruptions are outside of the carrier’s control (e.g., a result of government restrictions)," the DOT wrote.

-Previously, carriers such as United Airlines had been telling passengers they were required to wait a year for a refund to a cancelled or rescheduled flight.
+Previously, carriers such as United Airlines had reportedly been telling passengers they were required to wait a year for a refund for a canceled or rescheduled flight.

 Air New Zealand